mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_client_encryption_remove_key_alt_name.rst

 * ``client_encryption``: A :symbol:`mongoc_client_encryption_t`.
 * ``keyid``: The UUID (BSON binary subtype 0x04) of the key to remove the key alternate name from.
 * ``keyaltname``: The key alternate name to remove.
 * ``key_doc``: Optional.
-An uninitialized :symbol:`bson_value_t` set to the value of the key document before removal of the key alternate name or a BSON null value if the key does not exist.
+An uninitialized :symbol:`bson_t` set to the value of the key document before removal of the key alternate name, or an empty document the key does not exist.
 Must be freed by :symbol:`bson_value_destroy`.
 * ``error``: Optional. :symbol:`bson_error_t`.

 Returns